 It’s simple and efficient!
 This way I know where my new digital pictures are going (on the internal hard drive) and I know that everything gets backed up every night.
 The less I have to think about the better the system is.

-What is your digital photo storage device configuration?Read related articles:
+What is your digital photo storage device configuration?Start organizing now using detailed, step-by-step instructions and videos: